PegasusSimulator/PegasusSimulator/docs/source/setup/installation.rst

    :alt: Ubuntu 22.04

 .. note::
-	We have tested Pegasus Simulator with Isaac Sim 2022.2 release on Ubuntu 22.04LTS with NVIDIA driver 525.85.
+	We have tested Pegasus Simulator with Isaac Sim 2022.2 release on Ubuntu 22.04LTS and Ubuntu 20.04LTS with NVIDIA driver 525.85.
 The PX4-Autopilot used during development was v.13.2.
 Older versions Ubuntu and PX4-Autopilot were not tested.
 This extension was not tested on Windows.

 In order to install Isaac Sim on linux, download the `Omniverse AppImage here <https://install.launcher.omniverse.nvidia.com/installers/omniverse-launcher-linux.AppImage>`__ or run the following line on the terminal: